Unstuck Performance.

 We train confidence, focus, resilience, and presence and use Brainspotting to help that training land in your nervous system so it’s available when it counts.

-Mental Performance Training—Powered by Brainspotting is like unlocking your Ultra Instinct—it helps you go beyond rehearsal, past overthinking, tap into flow, and trust your body when it matters most.
+Mental performance training with Brainspotting is like unlocking your Ultra Instinct—it helps you go beyond rehearsal, past overthinking, tap into flow, and trust your body when it matters most.

 From Stuck to Unstoppable